constantinadrian/savour/README.md

         2. Recipes Page

-            - Landing section - Where user can see the our suggestion recipe and navigate on that specific recipe page
+            - Landing section - Where user can see our suggestion recipe and navigate on that specific recipe page

             - Search field - Where users can search specific recipe by keywords